mekkablue/CutAndShake/README.md

 ![Cutting and shaking a lowercase m.](CutAndShake.png "Cut and Shake")

+### Requirements

+You need to run Glyphs 1.4.3 or higher, otherwise the cutting will not work.
+You may need to activate *Glyphs > Preferences > Updates > Show Cutting Edge Versions* and update again.

+I tested it on OS X 10.9 only, and I assume it will not work in versions of Mac OS X older than 10.7.

 ### Installation

 1. Download the complete ZIP file and unpack it, or clone the repository.